-Now that we have covered the two Google Networks (if you are interested but ask yourself which one is the best fit for you, read a comparison here), let’s move on to the third campaign options within Google Ads:
+Now that we have covered both Google Search Network Campaigns and Google Display Network Campaigns (read a comparison here), let’s move on to the third campaign options within Google Ads:

 3. Google Ads Shopping Campaigns

 Shopping campaigns are a good choice for businesses who want to sell their product directly via their website.
 This type of campaign enables them to reach an audience that is likely to convert.
-Because the ad itself contains many information such as a photo of your product, its title, its price and more, the chances are high that the user who clicks on it is interested in it already and wants to purchase it.
+Because the ad itself contains loads of information such as a photo of your product, its title, its price and more, the chances are high that the user who clicks on it is already interested and wants to buy it.